Kendall Jenner's Makeup Artist Spills Her Supermodel Brow Secrets

 Following brow shaping, the second piece of the equation comes from to the space directly below the brows.
 "I always define the lashes, too, because it's the bottom part of the frame," Phillips says.
 "I'll apply individual [false lashes] or Armani's Eyes To Kill mascara for length, then use a crimper to give the outer lashes extra lift."

-Then, the pièce de résistance, according to Phillips, is a touch of color on the lash line or lid.
-"I think a flick of colored eyeliner looks amazing on everyone," she says.
-"The coolest makeup look I've ever done on Kendall was this bright-green graphic eyeliner look.
-It's super fun to play with pops of color on the eyes because the details are so minimal."

-As far as the big eye-makeup color trends for 2020, Phillips says she's loving matte pastels.
+As far as the big eye makeup colour trends for 2020, Phillips says she's loving matte pastels.
 "It's pastel eyeshadow for spring," she predicts, adding that her product of choice is off-label (and in the family).
 "Funnily enough, on Kendall, we've been using Kylie's Matte Liquid Lipstick as eyeshadow.
 I swatch a pale pastel pink lipstick on my hand, then use a brush to add it to the eye as a liner or wash of shadow.
 It's a different, super angelic vibe."

 Advertisement